Towers-D/NAS-Comp-Starter-Kit/README.md

  See `submission_template/README.md` for specifics about how to write these, and `submission_example' for an example valid submission

 # Runtime
-Inside the `evaluation/main.py` file we create and pass through a runclock, which you can use to check the time_remaining.
-The default time set with the `TIME_LIMIT` constant is 12 hours.
-When we test your code in phase two, it will only be given **one** hour.
-We we will use the **same** submission for the final run which will be given a, as of yet undetermined, amount of runtime.
-It is your job to use the clock, to manage the amount of time your code has and to adapt to the amount of time given.
+Inside the `evaluation/main.py` file we create a clock that is passed through to the three components listed above.
+This can use to check the time remaining.
+The time limit is set with inside `main.py` by the `TIME_LIMIT` constant, by default this is set to 12 hours.
+When we test your code in phase two, you will only be given **one** hour as we are just testing the code works.
+We will use the **same** submission from phase 2 for the final run in phase 3.
+This final run which will be given an unknown amount of runtime.
+It is your job to use the clock to manage the amount of time your code has and to adapt to the amount of time given.

 *Note. this year we have also added code that will terminate a submission once it has exceeded the `TIME_LIMIT`, this is also in `evaluation/main.py`.
 This countdown is seperate to the clock.
 We willuse our own versions of `main.py` and `score.py` and any attempts to extend your time limit with result in disqualification.*